-As of June 30, 2017, we had approximately \$97.2 million in cash and cash equivalents, compared to \$81.1 million in cash and cash equivalents as of December 31, 2016.
-Given our current development plans, we anticipate that our current cash resources will be sufficient to fund our operations into the fourth quarter of 2018, and the Company has no committed sources of additional capital.
-The forecast of cash resources is forward-looking information that involves risks and uncertainties, and the actual amount of our expenses could vary materially and adversely as a result of a number of factors.
+As of September 30, 2017, we had approximately \$84.4 million in cash and cash equivalents, compared to \$81.1 million in cash and cash equivalents as of December 31, 2016.
+Given our current development plans, we anticipate that our current cash resources will be sufficient to fund our operations into the fourth quarter of 2018.
+We will need to raise additional capital, whether through a sale of equity or debt securities, licensing arrangements, asset sales, additional product collaborations or other means, to complete the development and commercialization of our product candidates, to support our ongoing activities and to continue as a going concern.
+The forecast of cash requirements is forward-looking information that involves risks and uncertainties, and the actual amount of our expenses could vary materially and adversely as a result of a number of factors including changes in our business strategy and direction of our research and development efforts, competitive and technical advances, regulatory changes or other developments.

 We have based our estimates on assumptions that may prove to be wrong, and our expenses could prove to be significantly higher than we currently anticipate.
-Management does not know whether additional financing will be on terms favorable or acceptable to the Company when needed, if at all.
-If adequate additional funds are not available when required, or if the Company is unsuccessful in entering into partnership agreements for further development of its products, management may need to curtail development efforts.
-Our independent registered public accounting firm expressed substantial doubt as to our ability to continue as a going concern in their report dated February 16, 2017 included in the Form 10-K; however, in connection with our May 2017 underwritten offering we received net proceeds of approximately \$47.3 million, following the receipt of which, we expect that our cash resources will be sufficient to fund our operations into the fourth quarter of 2018.
+Management does not know whether additional financing will be on terms favorable or acceptable to us when needed, if at all.
+If adequate additional funds are not available when required, or if the Company is unsuccessful in entering into collaboration or partnership agreements for further development of its products, management may need to curtail development efforts, delay, scale back or eliminate some or all our research and development programs and cut operating expenses in order to conserve our cash.
+Based on the forecast, management determined that there is substantial doubt regarding our ability to continue as a going concern.
+As a result, our independent registered public accounting firm expressed substantial doubt as to our ability to continue as a going concern in their report dated February 16, 2017 included in our Form 10-K.